 These continuously growing mounds are estimated to be over 50 years old and home to millions upon millions of tiny Termites, all working together to build their giant home.
 If you look carefully at some of the holes, you can even see them going about their business.

 Ok, so you’ll have already seen plenty of these if you’ve driven through the outback to get here.
 If you haven’t and this is your first time hearing about these then you’re in for a treat.

 I’m still not 100% why people do this, or if I even agree with it as I’m not sure how it affects the termites living inside the mounds, but anyway, these are often miniature termite mounds that have acquired clothing.

 Due to the way they’re built, some look really comical.
 We’ve seen ones that look like they’re waving, ones holding hands and even some that have ‘outgrown’ their clothes.
 It certainly adds an entertainment value to long drives but as I said, I’m not sure it’s something to encourage.

-Cascades is the first lot of waterfalls we came to in LNP.
-There’s a campsite here but surprisingly it was one of the quieter spots along the route, maybe because it’s a rocky 1-hour walk from the carpark to get there.
+The Cascades is the first lot of Litchfield National Park waterfalls that we came to.
+There’s a campsite here but surprisingly it was one of the quieter spots along the route, maybe because it’s a rocky 1-hour walk from the car park to get there.

-The Cascades aren’t the most impressive in this national park, some would argue they’re not worth the walk BUT we’re big believers in going to see things for yourself… not everyone likes the same things after all.
+The Cascades aren’t the most impressive of the Litchfield National Parks, some would argue they’re not worth the walk BUT we’re big believers in going to see things for yourself… not everyone likes the same things after all.